bilbo443/BILBBET/BUTTON_AUDIT.md

       clearing.
 - [ ] **Admin: odds refresh & suggestions** — request/clear odds refresh,
       submit/approve/reject suggestions.
-- [ ] **Admin: season rollover & round advancement** — `saveCurrentRound`
+- [ ] **Admin: end-of-season archiving** — the rollover flow itself
-      itself (the actual round-dropdown save handler) and end-of-season archiving.
-High-value given the `currentRound` finding already documented in `PRESEASON_TESTING.md` — worth prioritizing this one specifically over the others in this list.
+      (distinct from `saveCurrentRound`, which it calls as one step of a larger process — the rest of that process hasn't been reviewed).
 - [ ] **Helptip panels & outside-click-to-close behavior** — the
       `.closest()`-based dismissal pattern, and whether it's applied consistently everywhere a helptip appears.